sberrevoets/scottberrevoets.com/content/2025-02-03-incremental-ios-complexity.md

-Title: Incremental Complexity in iOS Development
+Title: Incremental complexity in iOS development
 Date: 2025-02-03
 Summary: A suggestion for redefining what it means to be a senior iOS developer